How Much Does it Really Cost to Have and Raise Kids in Australia?

 A Few Extra Tips

-We used the laundry sink for the baby bath then they showered with me as they got older.
+We used the laundry sink for the baby bath instead of buying one.

 If you think you need something, try borrowing it for from a friend or family member to see if you use it and really do need it or if it’s just a want because a magazine said it is essential.